 You thought fast food could not get faster?
 Think again!
 With the chatbot of Burger King, you can simply order and pick up on demand.

-This bot is created by a fan of Selena Gomez and shows how an artist can get close with their fanbase.
+This bot is created by a fan of Selena Gomez and shows how an artist can get close to their fanbase.
 Showing the latest news, new releases, behind the scene stuff, etc.

 Wall Street Journal